 5. Celebrate personal achievements

 Never lose sight of the fact that employees are more than just employees.
-They are individuals, and so celebrate them for their personal achievements as well, on and off the job, some of which could be:
+They are individuals, so celebrate them for their personal achievements as well, on and off the job, some of which could be:

 - Learning a new skill

-- For their collaboration with a teammate
+- Collaboration with a teammate

 - Hitting a target

-- Or hitting a health and wellness goal
+- Hitting a health and wellness goal

 These frequent appreciations, however little they might seem, go a long way in celebrating employees as individuals.